Why Families Choose eBridge

 It is in the best interest of children and essential to a Montessori education that families allow children to complete their kindergarten year in a Montessori environment and take the full benefit of Montessori education.
 Occasionally if enrolled very young in primary, a child may stay in their classroom for four years in order to be fully prepared to transition to an elementary environment.
 We strive to work with families who are willing to commit to a partnership with us to provide their children the best possible Montessori experience.

 In each classroom as children get older they are able to take on new roles and benefit from learning and teaching in the mixed age group.
-When children complete their kindergarten year in a Montessori classroom, they have the opportunity to develop their leadership skill, refine their skills through repetition and to see familiar ideas from new perspectives.
+When children complete their kindergarten year in a Montessori classroom, they have the opportunity to deepen their understanding, develop leadership skills, and solidify foundational academic concepts.